gnieark/DomoGnieark/README.md

     )
 );
 ```
-* execute the init script to populate the dayabase
+* Execute the init script to populate the database.
     php install/initDatabase.php
 A user is created. admin, password : changeme.

 The day i'll create the user management interface, you will be able to change the password. for now, you can delete the user on the database and execute the install/create_user.php script.